Earth 2.0 – Humanity in Transition (HTTE)

 The Work Ahead – at the Center

 It’s critically important to understand that massive change and transformation is already upon us and that we will all be impacted by this transitional time period in our midst.
-We will all be touched by it’s movement through our lives in small ways and large ways, individually and as a collective.
+We will all be touched by its movement through our lives in small ways and large ways, individually and as a collective.

 The question is whether we pass through it consciously, ride the wild swings smartly and make our mark for the better, or ignore it, turn a blind eye and experience this time as chaotically as possible as some will attempt to control and repress what is inevitably meant to change.